Resources to Help You Do Your Best Work

 NOTE: APA has released a 7th edition; before you use resources, check with your instructor, advisor, course, program, or department about whether to follow the 6th or 7th edition.

-APA 7th Edition (published 2019)- - this page from Scribbr writer Raimo Streefkerk addresses changes to citation practices, paper format, and inclusive and bias-free language.
+- - this page from Scribbr writer Raimo Streefkerk addresses changes to citation practices, paper format, and inclusive and bias-free language.
+The is free.
+In addition to the links listed below, helpful pages include , including and .

--- have a question about how your paper should be formatted?
+- - Have a question about how your paper should be formatted?
 Go here.

 MLA (Modern Language Association)